datadryad/dryad-app/documentation/apis/journals.md

 - copy the client_id and client_secret out of the downloaded file

 Rails needs more than just the above credentials.
 It also needs a token that will allow it to read from a specific GMail account.
+The toke is stored in a file called `token.yaml`, one directory above the codebase, so it is not affected by updates to the codebase.
 You can test whether the token is valid and/or reset the token by running:
-`rails journal_email:initialize_gmail_token`
+`rails journal_email:validate_gmail_connection`

 OLD -- Troubleshooting